yash-sharma1/docs-site/docs/trade.md

 ## View Orders

-To veryfy that your commands are executed as expected, you could query the orderbook of testnet.
+To verify that your commands are executed as expected, you could query the orderbook of testnet.

 ```
 tbnbcli dex show -l ZEBRA-16D_BNB   --chain-id Binance-Chain-Ganges --node=data-seed-pre-2-s1.binance.org:80